The 4 Levels Of Strategy: The Difference & How To Apply Them

 In the corporate strategic plan, you're essentially mapping out where your organization should play.

-This master plan sets the stage for developing business-unit-level and functional-level strategies, along with nitty-gritty operational plans.
+This master plan sets the stage for developing business unit strategies and functional level strategies, along with nitty-gritty operational plans.

 These strategies, in turn, will guide the downstream decisions made by employees of all levels.
 Therefore, every decision made in the organization should directly or indirectly contribute to the strategy's corporate objectives.